PhilReedData/CSR_BB_Europe/README.md

 	- folder per country (2-digit ISO), folder per year (or -2 unfound, -1 encrypted)
 	- filename: SIC\_ISIN\_TYPEn.pdf where TYPE is CR and _n_ is number for multiple reports

+### Step 4.
+Detect language
+- Read first 5 pages of PDFs to detect most likely/common language.
+- Add an extra column to the stats.csv as stats_lang.csv
+- Use Google Translate implementation.
+- Return two letter language code, or '-1' if failed.

 ## Utililities
 ### utilCSR
 Convertions etc., including dictionary of index code to country code.